What is Political Science and Public Administration?

 * Public Administration

 We also study the interdisciplinary topics of Border Politics and Transnational Processes that fit partly into International Relations and Comparative Politics.
-Elsewhere on this website you can learn more about the flexibility of our program, our faculty’s commitment to mentoring students, and the careers that can be pursued with a political science degree.
+Elsewhere on this website you can learn more about the flexibility of our program, our faculty’s commitment to mentoring students, and the careers that can be pursued with a Political Science and Public Administration degree.